 As usual, additional CAEC workshops offered by our educational partner, MRSC will have varying fees in accordance with the level of effort needed to produce the workshop.
 Attending any workshop, either directly from the CAEC committee or from MRSC, will earn credit hours toward your Certificate of Achievement.

 Workshops and other training sessions are developed and instructors and recruited by the CAEC.
 The format is diverse to accommodate different learning styles and available timeframes.
 Workshops are usually 3 - 5 hours and the same workshop will be available in multiple locations throughout the state.
 Workshops offered by our educational partner MRSC will charge a fee.

-For the complete schedule, workshop locations, and additional information about upcoming CAEC trainings please view the Calendar List.
+Registration opens one month prior to the start date for each individual class.
+To register and/or for the complete schedule, workshop locations, and additional information about upcoming CAEC trainings please view the Calendar List.

 VIEW TRAINING HOURS

 To track your training hours view the Training Database.

 CAEC PROFESSIONAL CERTIFICATE PROGRAM

 Qualifications to earn a certificate will be based upon attendance at workshops sponsored or sanctioned by the CAEC.
 Candidates will receive credits equal to the hours spent in workshop attendance, receiving, for example, 3 hours of credit for a 3-hour workshop.
 A minimum of 30 training hours is required to earn a certificate.
 Certificates of Achievement will be issued as follows:

 Successful candidates will receive an official certificate and a letter of completion for their personnel file.
 While not requirement, individuals are encouraged to continue to attend 5 to 10 hours of public works contracting training annually.